sautee/sautee.github.io/_posts/2020-05-12-productceo.md

 ---
 layout: post
 title: "Product Managers as CEOs"
-excerpt: "Shreyas Doshi posted this on Twitter the other day"
+excerpt: "Shreyas Doshi posted this on Twitter the other day."
 date: 2020-05-12
 ---